crs4/PLAN4LDN/README.md

 Use "PLAN4LDN", or any confusingly similar name (for example "PLAN4LDN 2.0", or "PLAN4LDN Plus"), as the name of a fork, derivative or separately governed tool.
 Use the name in any way that suggests your version is the original PLAN4LDN, or that it is endorsed by, affiliated with, or maintained by the tool developers.
 If you fork
-Give your fork a clearly different name and its own logo.
+Give your fork a clearly different name and logo.
 You may include a factual attribution line such as: "Based on PLAN4LDN, developed and maintained by the University of Sassari, ICARDA, WOCAT and CRS4"

 ## Contact
 For any permission or question regarding the PLAN4LDN name or logo, contact the developers at **smsl@uniss.it**.